$547

 This is an alternative route to the classic Inca Trail to Machu Picchu which will take you through incredible landscapes with various types of exotic flora and fauna.
 A unique and specially designed 4-day Salkantay Trek to Machu Picchu, with incomparable views of the snow-capped Humantay and Salkantay Mountains.
 Trek off the beaten path, following our unique route where you visit two incredible crystal clear glacial lakes.
 Hike through the Andes Mountains and camp at our private sites which are more remote, less crowded and off the typical path.
 Follow the remote foot path up to the forgotten Inca Ruins of LLACTAPATA with the greatest view of Machu Picchu.
 Orange Nation is the best choice if you want to enjoy the Salkantay trek in Peru with specialists in creating unique routes, with our customized treks to Machu Picchu like the Salkantay trek, which many tour operators do not offer.

-We will pick you up at 4:30am from your hotel and drive for 3 hours in our private van to the Soraypampa trailhead.
-As we travel along the curvy roads in the Andes, there are views of the indigenous villages of Iscuchaca and Limatambo, the surrounding valleys and the famous spectacular snow-capped Salkantay Mountain.
-At the trailhead, we have our breakfast while enjoying the views of the glaciers of Mount Humantay (5,900m/19,356ft) and Mount Salkantay (6,217m / 20,396ft).
 We gradually climb through Andean valley landscapes before arriving at Sorococcha (4,400m / 14,517ft) for lunch.
 Onwards and upwards for one more hour we reach Apacheta Pass (4,650m / 15,367ft).
-We are breathless with the most spectacular views of snow-capped mountains such as Salkantay, Humantay, Huayanay, roiling white rivers, and small picturesque lakes.
+Take in the most spectacular views of snow-capped mountains such as Salkantay, Humantay, Huayanay, and small picturesque lakes.
 A short 35-minute hike takes us to the turquoise Salkantay Lake.
-After lunch, we have a one hour uphill of switchbacks and arrive at our first campsite at Soroccocha located at the foot of the great Salkantay Mountain.
-Then, you can relax with a coffee or hot chocolate while enjoying the amazing views.
+After lunch, we have a one hour uphill hike before arriving at our first campsite at Soroccocha located at the foot of the great Salkantay Mountain.
+Relax with a coffee or hot chocolate while enjoying the amazing views.

-After an early breakfast at your hotel, we are ready to get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
-It is a truly mystical site out of history and not something you’ll want to miss!
-After enjoying the sunrise your guide will provide a guided tour of Machu Picchu, which takes around two hours.
-You will see many of the most important parts of Machu Picchu Citadel during your tour.
+After an early breakfast at your hotel, get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
+It is a truly mystical place and not something you’ll want to miss!
+After enjoying the sunrise your guide will provide a tour of Machu Picchu, which takes around two hours.
+See many of the most important parts of Machu Picchu during the tour.

-After the tour, those people that have booked in advance for the extra hike up Huayna Picchu will have time to hike it on their own.
-When they have had their fill of the incredible views of Machu Picchu, a bus back down to Aguas Calientes will be waiting.
-Upon arriving at Aguas Calientes lunch is waiting with numerous restaurants to choose from (lunch not included).
+When you have had your fill of the incredible views of Machu Picchu, take a bus back down to Aguas Calientes.
+Arriving at Aguas Calientes lunch is waiting in one of the numerous restaurants. (lunch not included).
 Depending on your train departure time, there may be some time for shopping, or sightseeing.

 The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, following the spectacular Urubamba River.
 Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
-Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
+Back at Ollantaytambo, the driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
 You can expect to arrive at your hotel about 7:00pm.

 ***IMPORTANT: